oogles/djem/docs/topics/models.rst

 Using the queryset
 ~~~~~~~~~~~~~~~~~~

 Like :meth:`Auditable.save`, various methods on :class:`AuditableQuerySet` are also overridden to require an additional argument providing a user model instance.
 Again, this allows the methods to set or update the user-based fields as necessary.
-These methods include :meth:`~AuditableQuerySet.create`, :meth:`~AuditableQuerySet.get_or_create`, and :meth:`~AuditableQuerySet.update`.
+These methods include :meth:`~AuditableQuerySet.create`, :meth:`~AuditableQuerySet.get_or_create`, :meth:`~AuditableQuerySet.update`, and :meth:`~AuditableQuerySet.update_or_create`.

 The following demonstrates the use of the :meth:`~AuditableQuerySet.create` and :meth:`~AuditableQuerySet.update` methods: